 Another shift passes.
 The claxon calls.
 My App clocks me on and off, calculates my deductions.
 Outside, I see the placards.
 A shoddy form of disenfranchised collectivism.
 Oil cans smoke.

 When I get back, I call out for Celeste, but someone else unexpected appears.

 “Nice to meet you,” she says, coming close to my face, smelling my air for clues about who I am and what I’m like.

 “Nice to meet you, too.
 I’m Tuuli.”

 “Esen.”
 She slides past me and away.

 Celeste’s few possessions have been replaced.
-With horror, I realise she has jumped.
-What the protestors are saying is true.
+With horror, I realise that what the protestors are saying is true and that she has jumped.
 I free fall into understanding and grief, recover and prepare for new friendship in split seconds.
-My heart is heavy and my head full.
-I spend the evening listening to pirate networks.
+My heart heavy and my head full, I spend the evening listening to pirate networks.
 “A message to our comrades.
 Pixel slaves.
 Algorithmic exiles.
 Rise up.
 Resist.
 People are dying in unprecedented numbers.
 We must act.
 Fabbers.
 Tell us where you are so we can liberate you.
 Tell us where you are so we can stop production.
 Share your location?”